iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

    2. Callback mode is currently unsupported. iExec strives to remove this limitation.

 See the following flowchart for details on their transitions.

-{% hint style="warning" %}

-Please note that all failed status - pictured in red in the following diagram - finally lead to `ABORTED`.
-For the sake of simplicity, this final status has not been represented here.

-{% endhint %}

 ```mermaid
 flowchart